amsul/react-translated/README.md

 <br />

-### Custom rendered text
+### Translated text as string

-> _Added v2.1.0_
+> _Added v2.2.0_

-In scenarios where just the translated text is required, such as with text inputs, a custom render method can be used:
+In scenarios where the translated text is required as a string, such as with text inputs placeholders or accessibility labels, the `Translator` can be used:

 ```jsx
 // translation.js